Click to Skip Ahead

 Suitable For:

 Working farms and owners that have tasks they can give to the Presa Canario.
-Not suitable for novice owners or those with young children or small pets.
+They are not suitable for novice owners or those with young children or small pets.

 Pitbull Overview

 Pitbulls have a checkered history and tend to polarize opinions when it comes to discussions of potentially dangerous breeds.
 They were originally bred for a “sport” called bull baiting, where dogs were put in a ring with a bull and had to try and wear the bull down until it passed out or died.
 When the sport was banned, Pitbulls were then used for dog fighting.
-While dog fighting has been banned in most countries, it still goes on underground, and because of the Pitbull’s ferocious and tenacious attitude, it is still used in this way.
+While dog fighting has been banned in most countries, it still goes on underground, and because of the Pitbull’s tenacious attitude, they are still used in this way.

 However, the breed can make a loving and loyal family pet that will get along with children and all other family members.